Skip to main content

 Hawaii's Big Island Bans Feeding Feral Cats in an Effort to Help Endangered Native Species

-Hawaii County's new law bans feeding feral cats on public land to protect endangered native species from predation and toxoplasmosis, with fines up to $500 for violations.
+Hawaii County’s new law prohibits feeding feral cats on public land to prevent harm to endangered native species, with fines up to $500 for repeat violations.

 • At the start of the new year, Hawaii County will ban feeding feral animals on county property after the Hawaii County Council approved the ordinance in a veto-proof 6-2 vote and Big Island Mayor Kimo Alameda let it take effect without his signature.